acollamati/starchat-doc/docs/apis.md

 ### Requirements

-* Index name must start with the "index_" prefix followed by a sequence of alphanumeric characters plus underscore
+* Index name must start with the "index_" prefix followed by a language, and a sequence of alphanumeric characters separated by underscore e.g. index_<LANG>_<SUFFIX>
 * The function requires "admin" credentials

 ### Return codes